 4. American Standard Champion Elongated One-Piece Toilet

-The American Standard Champion Elongated toilet has a more traditional design compared to other one-piece models.
-It has a 16.5” seat height, so it is both ADA compliant and will benefit family members with shorter legs.
+The American Standard Champion Elongated toilet has a more traditional design than other one-piece models.
+It has a 16.5” seat height, so it is ADA-compliant and will benefit family members with shorter legs.
 There is a slow-close seat included when you buy the American Standard, and the bowl has an EverClean glaze that prevents mildew, stops bacteria from forming, and makes the toilet easier to clean.

-It does use 1.6 gallons per flush, which is higher than most other models in the list, so it isn’t as water efficient, but it does flush in under a second, and the manufacturers claim that it will get rid of a mass 70% bigger than other toilets!
+It uses 1.6 gallons per flush, which is higher than most other models in the list, so it isn’t as water efficient, but it flushes in under a second.
+The manufacturer claims it will eliminate a mass 70% bigger than other toilets!
 However, there have been complaints about the quality of the seat.

 5. TOTO MS853113E#11 Eco Ultramax One Piece Toilet